Kayapo: Location

 In 2018, there was an estimated 8,638 Kayapo people, which is an increase from 7,096 in 2003.
-Subgroups of the Kayapo include the Xikrin, Gorotire, Mekranoti and Metyktire.
+Subgroups of the Kayapo include the Xikrin, Gorotire, Mekranoti, and Metyktire.
 Their villages typically consist of a dozen huts.
 A centrally located hut serves as a meeting place for village men to discuss community issues.

 Name

 The term Kayapo, also spelled Caiapó or Kaiapó, came from neighboring peoples in the early 19th century and means "those who look like monkeys".
 This name is probably based on a Kayapó men's ritual involving monkey masks.
 The autonym for one village is Mebêngôkre, which means "the men from the water hole."
 Other names for them include Gorotire, Kararaô, Kuben-Kran-Krên, Kôkraimôrô, Mekrãgnoti, Metyktire, and Xikrin.

-Appearance
+Culture

-The Kayapo use intricate black body paint covering their entire bodies.
-They believe that their ancestors learned their social skills from insects, so they paint their bodies to mimic them and to better communicate with the Spirit that exists everywhere.
+The Kayapó often don intricate, black body painting covering their entire bodies, with unique designs and patterns to each person.
+They believe that their ancestors learned the ways of life from insects, so they paint their bodies to mimic the invertebrates and to better communicate with the great spirit that exists in all things.
 The black body paint also allows them to blend into their surroundings when hunting in the forests.
-To help find their way through the forest, the Kayapo paint their legs with red pigment that rubs off on the surrounding terrain.
-The colors that a Kayapo wears is representative of their tribe's colors.
+To help find their way through the jungle, the Kayapó paint their legs with a red pigment that rubs-off on the surrounding plants as they traverse through the vegetation.
+The colors that a Kayapó wears are representative of their tribe's colors.

-Older generations of Kayapo men wear disks in their lower lips, but the practice is less common among younger Kayapo men.
-The men adorn themselves with radiating feathers, representing the universe, in their hair.
-Kayapo men also can be seen with rope in their hair, to represent the rope which the first Kayapo used to arrive from the sky.
-Traditionally, Kayapo men cover their lower bodies with sheaths.
-Due to increased contact with outside cultures, contemporary Kayapo often wear Western-style clothing such as shorts.
-Kayapo chiefs wear a headdress made out of bright yellow feathers to represent the rays of the sun.
-The feathers used in their headdresses are from birds native to their area such as hyacinth macaw and crested oropendola.
-The birds found in the Amazon are naturally bright-colored; the Kayapo do not dye the feathers.

-Kayapo children wear cloth or beaded bands with colors representing their tribes.
-Typically these bands are tied below the waist or crisscrossed around the torso.
-When the child become of age, they go through a naming ceremony in which they wear large yellow headdresses.
+Older generations of Kayapó men wear wooden disks in their lower lips, but the practice is less common among younger Kayapó men.
+The men adorn themselves with radiating feather headbands, representing the universe.
+Kayapó men also can be seen with rope in their hair, to represent the rope with which the first Kayapó used to arrive from the sky.
+Traditionally, Kayapó men covered their lower bodies with sheaths.
+Due to increased contact with outside cultures, contemporary Kayapó often wear western-style clothing, such as shorts and pants.
+Kayapó chiefs wear headdresses made of bright, yellow feathers, to represent the rays of the sun.
+The feathers used in their headdresses are from birds native to their area, such as the hyacinth macaw and crested oropendola.
+The birds found in the Amazon are naturally bright-colored, thus the Kayapó do not dye the feathers.
+Kayapó children wear cloth or beaded bands with colors representing their tribes.
+Typically, these bands are tied below the waist or crisscrossed around the torso.
+When a child comes of age, they go through a naming-ceremony, in which they wear large yellow headdresses.

-Kayapo women can be distinguished by the V shape shaved into their hair.
+Kayapó women can be distinguished by the "V" formation shaved into their hair.